feddachini/polyglot1/IMPLEMENTATION_GUIDE.md

 ### Step 6: Implement Core Contract Functions

 **AI Prompt for Contract Functions**:
-> "Add the following functions to the LanguageLearning contract using Cadence 1.0 syntax:
+> "Add the following functions to the LeitnerLang contract using Cadence 1.0 syntax:
 > 1. createDeck() - creates and stores a new deck
 > 2. createCard() - creates a card within a deck
 > 3. setupProfile() - initializes user profile in account storage